What Are Beanie Babies and Boos Really Worth?

 the search results pop up, scroll down the menu on the left side of the page and

 click the box for "sold listings."
-The results you get show prices buyers have paid for
+The results you get show prices buyers have

 that item during the past 30 - 60 days.
 The average of the prices being paid is